 After his escape from slavery, Frederick Douglass chose his new last name from a character in the Sir Walter Scott book The Lady of the Lake?
 Frederick Douglass married Anna Murray, a free black woman, shortly after his escape from slavery in 1838.
 They had four children: Rosetta (b.
 1839), Lewis (b.
 1840), Frederick Jr. (b.
 1842) and Charles (b.
 1844).
 Anna Douglass died in 1882, and two years later Douglass married Helen Pitts, a white woman who had been his secretary?
-Frederick Douglass was back in the news on February 1 of 2017, when President Donald Trump appeared not to know who Douglass was during a Black History Month celebration at the White House; Trump said, “Frederick Douglass is an example of somebody who?s done an amazing job and is being recognized more and more, I noticed.?
+Frederick Douglass was back in the news on February 1, 2017, when President Donald Trump appeared not to know who Douglass was during a Black History Month celebration at the White House.
+Speaking off the cuff, Trump said, ?Frederick Douglass is an example of somebody who?s done an amazing job and is being recognized more and more, I noticed.?

 Copyright 1998-2017 by Who2?, LLC.
 All rights reserved.